liangk/fullstack-auth-boilerplate/docs/environment-configuration.md

 # Environment Configuration

-Complete guide to configuring environment variables for the Fullstack Auth Boilerplate.
+Complete guide to configuring environment variables for the StackInsight Auth Lite.

 ## Overview